 Darvish's four-seamer not only sits in the mid-90s -- it also has elite spin.
-In 2017, across the regular season and postseason, his average fastball spin rate was 2,502 rpm.
-Of the 128 MLB starting pitchers who threw at least 500 four-seamers last year, Darvish had the third-highest spin rate, behind only two of the game's true aces, Justin Verlander and Max Scherzer.
-The MLB average four-seam spin rate was just 2,255 rpm.
+In 2017, across the regular season and postseason, his average fastball spin rate was 2,505 rpm.
+Of the 120 MLB starting pitchers who threw at least 500 four-seamers last year, Darvish had the second-highest spin rate, right between two of the game's true aces, Justin Verlander and Max Scherzer.
+The MLB average four-seam spin rate was just 2,256 rpm.

-With that rise effect, high-spin four-seamers can play especially well when the pitcher elevates them.
+With that rise, high-spin four-seamers can play especially well when the pitcher elevates them.
 Pitchers like Verlander and Scherzer make a living off blowing hitters away with high-spin, high-velocity fastballs up in the zone.

 But while Darvish's spin is comparable to that of Verlander and Scherzer, there is a major difference when it comes to pitch location: Darvish doesn't focus on the high fastball like they do.

-On average, a Darvish four-seamer in 2017 crossed the plate at a height of 2.36 feet off the ground, according to Statcast™.
-That was tied for the 14th-lowest average four-seam pitch height out of the 128 starting pitchers who threw 500-plus four-seamers.
-Scherzer, by contrast, had an average four-seam height of 2.81 feet; Verlander's was 2.79 feet.
-That means Scherzer's and Verlander's fastballs crossed the plate nearly a half-foot higher, on average, than Darvish's.
-Their averages both ranked among the top 25 highest four-seamers.
+On average, a Darvish four-seamer in 2017 crossed the plate at a height of 2.36 feet off the ground.
+That was the 11th-lowest average four-seam pitch height out of those 120 starters who threw 500 four-seamers.
+Scherzer and Verlander, by contrast, had the exact same average four-seam pitch height of 2.80 feet.
+That means Scherzer's and Verlander's fastballs crossed the plate nearly half a foot higher, on average, than Darvish's.
+Those two ranked among the top 20 highest four-seamers.

-The Statcast™ strike zone map below further illustrates the difference.
-Darvish threw his four-seamer in the upper third of the strike zone or higher only 33.3 percent of the time, the 18th-lowest rate of the 198-pitcher group.
-He threw his four-seamer in the lower third of the zone or below 45.4 percent of the time, the 16th-highest rate of all those pitchers.
+The pitch heatmaps further illustrate the difference.
+Darvish threw his four-seamer in the upper third of the strike zone or higher only 31.5% of the time, the 15th-lowest rate of the 120-pitcher group.
+He threw his four-seamer in the lower third of the zone or below 45.9% of the time, the 14th-highest rate of all those pitchers.

-Verlander elevated his four-seam 54.2 percent of the time, and he threw low fastballs just 25.2 percent of the time.
-Scherzer threw high fastballs 54.0 percent of the time and low fastballs just 21.7 percent of the time.
+Verlander elevated his four-seam 54.2% of the time, and he threw low fastballs just 25.5% of the time.
+Scherzer threw high fastballs 50.5% of the time and low fastballs just 24.0% of the time.
+Verlander and Scherzer were among the top 30 starters when it came to elevating their fastballs the most often, and they were in the bottom 20 starters when it came to throwing low fastballs.
 Again, they and Darvish were on opposite ends of the spectrum.

 Plenty of pitchers work effectively with low fastballs.
 Clayton Kershaw, for example, elevates even less frequently than Darvish does.
 But Darvish has the high spin rate that Kershaw doesn't, and that suggests that the right-hander might be missing some opportunities to go upstairs.

 Darvish's high fastball was especially hard to hit.
-Last season, he ranked No. 1 in whiff rate on elevated four-seamers, of the 128 starting pitchers who had at least 100 swings against those pitches.
-Batters whiffed on 42.2 percent of their swings against Darvish's high heat.
-Of the 145 total swinging strikes Darvish got on his four-seamer last year, 92 -- nearly two-thirds -- came when he elevated.
+Last season, he ranked No. 1 in whiff rate on elevated four-seamers, of the 128 starting pitchers who had at least 100 swings against those high fastballs.
+Batters whiffed on 42.7% of their swings against Darvish's high heat.
+Of the 132 total swinging strikes Darvish got on his four-seamer last year, 82 -- nearly two-thirds -- came when he elevated.

-Darvish's rate stats shouldn't be surprising.
-These are the type of swing-and-miss numbers that a pitcher with a top-tier fastball spin rate has the potential to post when he works up in the zone.
+Darvish's stats shouldn't be surprising.
+These are the type of swing-and-miss numbers a pitcher with top-tier fastball spin rate has the potential to post when he works up in the zone.